Advertiser Disclosure

 • Rerouting at a later date under comparable transportation conditions

-• If the airline does not provide rerouting or comparable return transportation to your departure airport, the airline is required to reimburse your flight cost
+• If the airline does not provide rerouting or comparable return transportation to your departure airport, the airline is required to reimburse your flight cost.

-• If the airline unilaterally reimburses your flight cost and does not offer a choice between reimbursement or rerouting, you are entitled to the price difference of the new flight cost
+• If the airline unilaterally reimburses your flight cost and does not offer a choice between reimbursement or rerouting, you are entitled to the price difference of the new flight cost.

-• If you booked separate outbound and inbound flights with different airlines and the outbound flight is canceled, you will only be reimbursed for the cost of the canceled flight
+• If you booked separate outbound and inbound flights with different airlines and the outbound flight is canceled, you will only be reimbursed for the cost of the canceled flight.

-If the outbound and return flights are operated by different airlines but part of the same reservation and the outbound flight was canceled, you have the right to compensation and choice between:
+If the outbound and return flights are operated by different airlines but part of the same reservation and the outbound flight was canceled, you have the right to compensation and a choice between:

 • Reimbursement of your entire ticket